 Petersburg • East • Southeast • West • MonumentsMarkers • FactsTimeline

-Stop 3 on the Petersburg National Battlefield Eastern Front Auto TourThe ‘A Splendid Charge’ wayside marker is at Stop Three on the Auto Tour at the beginning of the Meade’s Station trail.
+Stop 3 on the Petersburg National Battlefield Eastern Front Auto TourThe “A Splendid Charge” and “Meade Station Trail” wayside markers are at Stop Three on the Petersburg Eastern Front Auto Tour.
+They are at the beginning of the Meade’s Station trail.
 This was the location of Confederate Battery 9 of the Dimmock Line, which was attacked and captured by African-American troops on the first day of the Petersburg fighting.

 The 'A Splendid Charge' wayside marker on the Petersburg National Battlefield